firefox-devtools/debugger/docs/pull-requests.md

 The integration tests will be run automatically by the CI.
 Our integration tests are run with [mochitest][mochitest].
 The local setup process is documented [here][mochitest-docs], but the process is a bit cumbersome, so reviewers will generally help debug.

-#### Reviews
+### Receiving Reviews

 Once the tests have passed in the PR you must receive a review using the GitHub review system

 We have a number of contributors reviewing PRs fairly quickly, if you feel yours has been neglected please mention the team name **@devtools-html/debugger** in the PR

+### Reviewing a PR

+Giving valuable feedback is one of the best ways to contribute.

+Tips:

+1. It's not reserved to project maintainers.
+In fact, it's a great way to learn about the project and pick up on conventions
+2. Don't be afraid to ask a question or comment on style inconsistencies.
+3. Ask for screenshots and steps to reproduce.
+Often if it's not clear to you, it's not clear to others :)

+**Testing locally**

+Testing locally is the best way to pick up on inconsistencies.
+Many times you'll find small things like console warnings or small visual regressions.

+Steps:

+1. Find the username and branch name in the PR
+2. Add the user's remote: `git remote add <usenamer> <user's fork>` this is the URL you'd use to clone the user's fork.
+3. Fetch the user's branches `git fetch <username>`
+4. checkout the user's branch `git checkout --track <username>/<pr-branch>`. `--track` is helpful if you later want to pull down subsequent changes to the PR.

-#### Updates
+### Updates

 We value landing PRs smoothly.
-One way we minimize back and forth, is by pushing updates directly to PR branches.
+One way we minimize back and forth is by pushing updates directly to PR branches.

 There are a couple times when we do this:
 * it's a small syntax or style change that's blocking a merge